dalong0514/readnotes/20200106计算原文/2020080PHP-and-MySQL-Web-Development5Ed/2020080PHP-and-MySQL-Web-0401.md

 These functions are useful in many contexts.
 You often may want to clean up or reformat user input that is going to be stored in a database.
 Search functions are great when building search engine applications (among other things).

-Key topics covered in this chapter include
+Key topics covered in this chapter include:

- ■ Formatting strings
+ ■ Formatting strings.

- ■ Joining and splitting strings
+ ■ Joining and splitting strings.

- ■ Comparing strings
+ ■ Comparing strings.

- ■ Matching and replacing substrings with string functions
+ ■ Matching and replacing substrings with string functions.

- ■ Using regular expressions
+ ■ Using regular expressions.

-Creating a Sample Application: Smart Form MailIn this chapter, you will use string and regular expression functions in the context of a Smart Form Mail application.
+## 4.1 Creating a Sample Application: Smart Form Mail

+In this chapter, you will use string and regular expression functions in the context of a Smart Form Mail application.
 You’ll then add these scripts to the Bob’s Auto Parts site you’ve been building in preceding chapters.

 This time, you’ll build a straightforward and commonly used customer feedback form for Bob’s customers to enter their complaints and compliments, as shown in Figure 4.1.
 However, this application has one improvement over many you will find on the Web.
 Instead of  emailing the form to a generic email address like feedback@example.com, you’ll attempt to put some  intelligence into the process by searching the input for key words and phrases and then sending the email to the appropriate employee at Bob’s company.
-For example, if the email

-102

-Chapter 4  String Manipulation and Regular Expressions

-contains the word advertising, you might send the feedback to the Marketing department.
+For example, if the email contains the word advertising, you might send the feedback to the Marketing department.
 If the email is from Bob’s biggest client, it can go straight to Bob.

 Figure 4.1  Bob’s feedback form asks customers for their name, email address, and comments.